 We covered a lot of water over the following days and nights and had some good experiences and some not so good.
 I will summarise a little…

-Motoring into the enormous inlet of Winyah Bay for 3 hours of boiling hot slog to Georgetown, South Carolina.
+Motoring into the enormous inlet of Winyah Bay for 3 hours of boiling hot slog to get to Georgetown, South Carolina.

 SO MUCH WATER and uninhabited land in the USA.
 Why did they fall out with the Native American Indians again?
 How did they even manage to bump into them!